RememberOfLife/mirabel/README.md

 http://www.cmyr.net/blog/druid-dynamism.html

 ## issues
+* security: incoming packets from the user on the server need to be sanitized
+  * e.g. currently user can make server run out of memory and even just ouright force exit it

 ## todo
 * highest prio, make the meta gui logger threadsafe
 * networkclient: how to increase timeout of check socketset, server will have the same problem
+* rework events to be 'plain-old-data' so that they can easily be copied
+  * every event has raw data segment, this should automatically be sent along the network if used, enables uniform support for non POD data
+* there is a lot of reuse in the networking code, maybe reduce it through some event methods
 * simple single lobby multiplayer protocol
 * make watchdog work with arbitrary queues and proper cond var
   * let there be one watchdog thread that knows multiple queues registered to it?